 Implications

 This study investigates the phenomenon of how African American alumni describe the contribution of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at PWIs.
-During this study, the researcher provided descriptive accounts of the lived experiences of African American alumni at PWI.
-This study advanced the knowledge of African American students experience by addressing the needs of lack of diversity at PWIs and by acknowledging ways to increase retention and to give a sense of belonging to African American students at PWIs.
+During this study, the researcher provided descriptive accounts of the lived experiences of African American alumni at PWIs.
+This study advanced the knowledge of African American students’ experience by addressing the needs of lack of diversity at PWIs and by acknowledging ways to increase retention and to give a sense of belonging to African American students at PWIs.

 Research showed that retention initiatives for African American students attending PWIs need to be studied (Grier-Reed et al., 2011).
 Research is needed to understand obstacles that hinder the success of African American students at PWIs (Eakins & Eakins, 2017).
 This qualitative descriptive study aimed to explore the phenomenon and address the problem space of it is not known how African American faculty and peers contributed to goal setting, self- motivation, and ongoing persistence in the college experiences for African American alumni of PWIs from the South Atlantic Region of the United States.
 Theoretical, practical, and future implications of this study will be addressed in the upcoming sections.